Aruna Shields: Career

-Shields, while at a theatrical workshop, was spotted by an acting agent.
-According to Google zeitgeist, in the year 2010, Aruna was the number one most sought-after actress in internet queries originating from India.
+Born to an Indian father and a British mother she was, while at a theatrical workshop, spotted by an acting agent.
+According to Google Trends, in the year 2010, Aruna was the number one most sought-after actress in internet queries originating from India.

 Shields has a wellbeing channel on YouTube called Aruna Shields TV, which began in 2015.

-She studied Hypnosis and Psychotherapy at Masters level at the National Colleges in London and also trained in Mindfulness.
-Her earlier education includes a distinction from the Guildhall School of Music and Drama, a degree from Central Saint Martins, and an academic scholarship to Durham Boarding School.
+Her education includes a distinction from the Guildhall School of Music and Drama, a B.A. from Central Saint Martins.
+She has also studied hypnosis psychotherapy in London and has trained in mindfulness.

 She made her Bollywood debut in 2010 in the action thriller Prince, released on 9 April 2010.
 The same year, she played the female lead in the epic adventure Ao The Last Neanderthal, a love story set 30,000 years ago in a lost savage world.
 The film was produced by European cinema chain UGC.

 Her film Mr. Singh Mrs. Mehta was released on 25 June 2010.

 Aruna is also a dance choreographer and has experience as a belly dancer.